 Somewhere in the middle there are groups of friends, known as Social Circles.
 When you meet up with your friends, the primary reason for doing so is to hang out together or to do an activity together (e.g. playing football, watching a movie, hitting on girls, etc).

-Then, as part of the activities you routinely perform during your typical week or your typical month, there are some people you interact with, and some other people who just happen to be in the very same location as you:
+Then, as part of the activities you routinely perform during your typical week or your typical month, there are some people you regularly interact with, and some other people who regularly happen to be in the very same location as you:

 ● Other members of the gym